 Why do tenants do this?

 Because moving house is hard and no tenant wants to add to the cost and stress of moving.
 As a result, tenants, often unintentionally, overlook cleaning a rental property before they move out of it.
 Or if they do a move out cleaning on the home at all, they do it in a way that fails to meet the requirements of the lease.
+You must clean before moving out.
 Doing this only gives the landlord a right to withhold part of the tenant’s security deposit.

-But there is a simple way you can avoid getting into this situation.
+But there is a simple way you can avoid getting into this situation, clean before moving out.
 Most tenants get into trouble because they don’t follow a detailed cleaning checklist.
 Without a guideline to direct their cleaning efforts, they do a haphazard job.
 To help you do a thorough move-out cleaning of the home and get back all of your security deposit, Innovative Property Solutions has created this detailed checklist.